 Line 9.1 – Real Estate Expenses

-Include: The cost of repairs, maintenance, service, and operation of all real estate properties including insurance whether occupied by the company or not; salaries and other compensation of managing agents and their employees; expenses incurred in connection with rental of such properties; legal fees specifically associated with real estate transactions other than sale; rent, salaries and wages, and other direct expenses of any branch or home office unit engaged solely in real estate work (not real estate and mortgages combined).
+Include: The cost of repairs, maintenance, service, and operation of all real estate properties including insurance whether occupied by the reporting entity or not; salaries and other compensation of managing agents and their employees; expenses incurred in connection with rental of such properties; legal fees specifically associated with real estate transactions other than sale; rent, salaries and wages, and other direct expenses of any branch or home office unit engaged solely in real estate work (not real estate and mortgages combined).

 Salaries or wages of janitors, caretakers, maintenance workers and agents paid in connection with owned real estate.